mhered/minipupper_fun/MiniPupper_Links.md

 * [minipupper_base](https://github.com/hdumcke/minipupper_base) and [minipupper_ros2](https://github.com/hdumcke/minipupper_ros2) github repos by Horst Duemcke (hdumcke) - an attempt to put order in the Mangdang source and to develop ROS2 support.
 Sorts out joystick issues

+  * [minipupper_kinematics](https://github.com/hdumcke/minipupper_kinematics) also by hdumcke contain jupyter notebooks to define a foot trajectory and then use inverse kinematics to calculate the servo angles.
+Includes also a simulation environment and an execution environment to try it out for real

 * Not to be missed tutorials by Qiita:

   *  [Making minipupper walk 1](https://qiita.com/nisshan_/items/5f1a0953e9fd4afba5b5) - detailed assembly instructions in Japanese/English